jamesbray03/Graphics-Engine/README.md

 ## Setting up a scene

+### Settings

 Export settings:
 - `render name`: The name of the file to render to (exclude folders and file extension).
 - `screen width`: The width of the screen in pixels.
-For ASCII, use about 100.
-For PGM, use whatever image resolution you like.
 - `screen height`: The height of the screen in pixels.
-For ASCII, use about 80.
-For PGM, use whatever image resolution you like.

 Camera settings:
 - `perspective`: Set to 0 for orthographic projection, or 1 for perspective projection.